lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/alpha_decay/README.md

 # Alpha Decay
 ## Summary of Results
 1. We succeeded in finding optimal value for nstep sarsa, but found one for dynasarsa.
-1. Result
-1. Result
+1. Xi = 4 for alpha decay in dynasarsa was min value.

 ## A simple experiment with decay rates

-I'm going to plot solution episode and number of runs solved for alpha decay values (0.25, 0.5, 1.0, 2.0, 4.0, 8.0, 16.0, 32.0) for 10by10 gym maze experiement averaged over 30 runs.
+I'm going to plot solution episode and number of runs solved for alpha decay values (0.25, 0.5, 1.0, 2.0, 4.0, 8.0, 16.0, 32.0) for 10by10 gym maze environment averaged over 30 runs.

 Alpha decay are defined by the same eqn as [epsilon decay](https://github.com/lmc5190/RLdemo/blob/master/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md)